 Active sonar and other transducers emit non-impulsive sound waves into the water to detect objects, safely navigate, and communicate.
 The contribution of sonar to the acoustic habitat is highly varied and depends on source characteristics (e.g., frequency, source level, directionality, and duty cycle) and factors that affect sound propagation (e.g., temperature, salinity, pressure, and bathymetry).
 Temporal and spatial usage are also highly varied and can range from minutes to approximately a month, and from tens to hundreds of kilometers (National Research Council, 2003).
-Frequency ranges for categorizing sonars are relative, and generalized divisions that are commonly used include: low-frequency (less than 1 kHz), mid-frequency (1 to 10 kHz), high-frequency (10 to 100 kHz), and very high-frequency (greater than 100 kHz) (National Research Council, 2003).
+Frequency ranges for categorizing sonars are relative, and generalized divisions that are commonly used include: low-frequency (less than 1 kHz), mid-frequency (1-10 kHz), high-frequency (10-100 kHz), and very high-frequency (greater than 100 kHz) (National Research Council, 2003).
 Given appreciable differences in usage and source characteristics, the contribution of sonar to the acoustic habitat is distinguished between military and commercial sonar systems.

 Military sonar systems encompass all three frequency divisions and includes sources with wider beam widths and higher source levels compared with commercial sonar systems.
 Spatial and temporal usage is well defined both in terms of hours of operation, and the locations where activities occur.
 Activities are episodic and can last from hours, days to weeks, and over a month (National Research Council, 2003).
-Examples of military specific applications include low-frequency surveillance sonar, mid-frequency tactical sonar, and high-frequency sonar from weapons and countermeasures.
+Examples of military specific applications include low-frequency surveillance sonar, mid-frequency tactical sonar, and high-frequency sonar from weapons.

 Compared with military sonar systems, commercial sonar systems use higher frequency signals, have lower source levels, narrower beam patterns that are downward directed, shorter pulse lengths, and are typically operated for minutes to days (National Research Council, 2003).
 Usage is widespread across locations and sectors including recreation, fishing, shipping, and research.
 Sources such as depth finders, multi-beam echosounders, and side-scan sonar are also utilized for military applications.
 Examples of common commercial sonar systems include depth finders and fish finding sonar (15 to 200 kHz) (Širović et al., 2020), both of which focus sound in a downward beam.
 Depth finders tend to be used in shallow and nearshore waters for navigation whereas fish finding sonar are operated in both shallow and deep waters.
+Acoustic deterrent and harassment devices and low powered pingers (5 to 160 kHz) (Hildebrand, 2009) are used by fisheries to protect catch from predation.
 Sea floor mapping for seismic surveys and research utilize multi-beam echosounders (12 to 600 kHz) and side-scan sonar (65 to 500 kHz) (Crocker & Fratantonio, 2016; Ruppel et al., 2022).